Zero3K/nulinks/README.md

-# unchained-torrent
+# unchained-links
-### The website is build using Python, Django, HTML, CSS, Bootstrap and JavaScript.
+### The website is built using Python, Django, HTML, CSS, Bootstrap and JavaScript.
 #### Features of the website:
 - Creation of user account.
-- Uploading files by registered users.
+- Posting Fopnu links by registered users.
 - Seaching and downloading files.

 ## Home